Clojure-Intro-Course/UsabilityStudy/Racket.md

 Below is a very brief review of Racket elements used in this study, with examples and links to Racket documentation.

+### How to run a Racket program
+To-do: How to run (button/Ctrl-R), how to stop a looping program.

 ### Infix notation
 Racket follows infix notation, i.e. expressions are of the form `(function arg1 arg2...)`:
 ```racket